 Get Off Social Media

 Resist the urge to stalk your ex on social media.
+Block them if you must.
 Every time you give in to the impulse to spy on them, you’re making it that much harder to stop thinking about them.

 There’s also the very real danger of coming across potentially hurtful posts.
 For example, seeing that your ex has a new partner could trigger jealousy.
 You might see snippets of their new life and spiral into depression.